waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP_RIGHT: One-way traversal West -> East.

 # Resources
-- Super Repels: 2 in Pack.
+- Super Repel: 1 in Pack (Used 1 at Turn 19886).
 - Clear Bell: In Key Items.
 Required for Suicune at Tin Tower.

 # Suicune Search Log
 - Start Turn: 19782
 - Pokedex Status: Shows Route 38.

-# Navigation Notes
+# Error & Navigation Log
+- Turn 19884: Fly from New Bark (selected) with 6 Downs landed in Goldenrod.
+Likely input drop or different city order.
+- Turn 19886: Accidental Super Repel use due to menu miscount.
-- Route 38 Top Path: Only accessible from Route 39 (West).
-- Path to West: Fly to Olivine -> Walk North through Route 39.
+- Navigation: Route 38 Top Path is only accessible from Route 39 (West).
+Fly to Olivine -> Walk North.